 Type of survey

 The information used for Business confidence comes from the Business Survey Netherlands (COEN).
-The balances of three indicators per industry are corrected for seasonal influences and in construction and manufacturing industry for a structural bias.
-After correction, the balances are averaged in order to calculate business confidence for that industry.
-The business confidence of the industries is weighted on average to calculate business confidence for the entire non-financial business community.
+For each industry, the balances of the development and expectations of the economic climate are adjusted for seasonal effects.
+After correction, the balances are averaged to calculate business confidence for an industry and province.
+The business confidence of the sectors/provinces is weighted as an average to calculate the business confidence for the Netherlands as a whole.

 Observation method